Sharkow/Demo/README.md

 Some of them are from commercial software, so I merely share little pieces.<br>
 #### DataGenerator [C#, 2012]
 Just several parts from my graduation project.<br>
-This application allowes to specify flexible rules to generate random data with certain parameters.<br>
+This application allows to specify flexible rules to generate random data with certain parameters.<br>
 Along with simpler generators (like normally distributed data), there is a special "script" generator -<br>
 the user can write his own script in C#, that would generate data by custom rules.<br>
 DynamicCodeExecutorSH.cs - compiles such a script at runtime.<br>